DevTrader/PostgreSQL-API/README.md

-# Stynx Challenge
+# Syntx Challenge

-## Stynx Challenge - About My Process
+## Syntx Challenge - About My Process

 This project was created following TDD and SOLID principles, deployed on Heroku (give a minute for the server to wake up, https://syntx.herokuapp.com, endpoints listed below).